johnhenry/leroute/readme.md

 ## 🙏 Acknowledgements

-- Thanks to all contributors who have helped shape Loute
+- Thanks to all contributors who have helped shape LeRoute
 - Inspired by modern web development practices and the need for flexible routing solutions

 ## 📬 Contact